brant1868/brant1868.github.io/_pages/about.md

 Teaching & Research Assistants
 ------
 The University of Edinburgh, Business School
-- Teaching Assistant for Principles of Finance (Instructor: Yue Liu); 2025-2026 and 2024-2025 (Course Enhancement Questionnaire: 4/5; 4.75/5)
+- Teaching Assistant for Principles of Finance (Instructor: Yue Liu); (2025-2026 and 2024-2025; Course Enhancement Questionnaire: 4/5 and 4.75/5)
 - Teaching Assistant for Applications of Finance (Instructor: Khaladdin Rzayev) 2025-2026
 - Guest Lecture: Empirically Asset Pricing (Instructor: Sergei Sarkissian); Delivering one whole session and two sub-sessions; 2022-2023